In this guide I explain how to access the memory module installed into the internal slot on a Dell Latitude D520 laptop.

 It’s not necessary to disconnect the keyboard from the motherboard.

 To remove the memory module simply spread latches on both sides until the module pops up at a 30 degree angle.

 Now you can pull the memory module from the internal slot and replace it with a new one if needed.

-Dell Latitude D520 can take up to 4GB memory total.
-You can install up to 2GB memory sticks into each slot.
+Dell Latitude D520 can take up to 4GB RAM total.
+You can install up to 2GB RAM sticks into each slot.

 Dell recommends using PC2-5300 DDR2-667 200pin SDRAM SODIMM modules.

 It’s not necessary to change any settings after upgrading laptop memory.
-The laptop will detect and configure new memory on the first start up.
+The laptop will detect and configure it on its own.